Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Wisconsin Stats and Trends

-- So far this season, the Badgers have been installed as favorites by a 9.5-point margin or more five times and are 4-1 ATS in those games.
+- The Badgers are 4-1 ATS when favored by 9 points or more this season.

-- Wisconsin's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Wisconsin's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Wisconsin is 6-0 against the spread and 6-0 overall in games when it scores more than 20.9 points.
+- Wisconsin is 6-0 against the spread and 6-0 overall this season when the team notches more than 20.9 points.

 - This year, the Badgers have turned the ball over 21 times, nine more than the Cornhuskers' takeaways (12).